The primary role of the Vessel Traffic Information Centre (VTIC) includes long term planning, reviewing bookings and coordinating vessel movements.

 The vessel traffic system (VTS) is used to track vessels that are within the vicinity of the port.
 The efficiency of the port is driven by the efficient and effective movement of vessels into and out of the port and the optimisation of berth usage.

-For details on the Vessel Arrival System, please review the Vessel Arrival System Letter and Rules.
+For details on the Vessel Arrival System, please review the Vessel Arrival System Rules.